daveguerin/STV/README.md

 ###STV 6.0.0
 * No longer a framework, now a Swift Package.
 * Added Ozies fix for disappearing cells in iOS 11 [http://sensiblecocoa.com/community/topic/2535-stv-ios-11-issues/#entry13604] (http://sensiblecocoa.com/community/topic/2535-stv-ios-11-issues/#entry13604).
 Thanks Ozie!
-* Added lots of `self->` to avoid an Xcode warning: "_Block implicitly retains 'self'; explicitly mention 'self' to indicate this is intended behavior_".
+* Added lots of `self->` to avoid an Xcode warning: "_Block implicitly retains 'self'; explicitly mention 'self' to indicate this is intended behaviour_".
-* Remarked out the `-splitViewController:shouldHideViewController:inOrientation:` method as it's now deprected.
+* Remarked out the `-splitViewController:shouldHideViewController:inOrientation:` method as it's now deprecated.
 * The `-live` method of `SCTableViewModel` was causing an assert in iOS 13: "_Attempted to access the table view's visibleCells while they were in the process of being updated, which is not allowed_".
 So STV is no longer trying to count the visibleCells there, which might make it slightly less efficient, but there's no assert!
 * The `-cellAtIndexPath:` method of `SCTableViewModel` was also causing an assert in iOS 13: "_Attempted to call -cellForRowAtIndexPath: on the table view while it was in the process of updating its visible cells, which is not allowed_".
 This was introduced by the change in `-live`.
 So STV is no longer calling `-cellForRowAtIndexPath` here, which again is going to make it less efficient, but now there's no assert.
 * The `-tableView:shouldIndentWhileEditingRowAtIndexPath:` method of  `SCTableViewModel` was also causing an assert in iOS 13: "_Attempted to call -cellForRowAtIndexPath: on the table view while it was in the process of updating its visible cells, which is not allowed._" A bit of a kludge, but the method now just returns the default value, YES, here.